-Botanical gardens, parks, museums and even historical buildings provide a beautiful backdrop and decorations without any additional work or materials from you.
-Finding a place that doesn’t need much more added to it will not only save you money but also minimize your environmental footprint.
+Botanical gardens, parks, museums and even historical buildings provide a beautiful backdrop without any additional decorations needed.
+Finding a venue that doesn’t need to be decorated will not only save you money but also minimize your environmental footprint.
+And since most places like the ones mentioned above are nonprofits, hosting your wedding there also helps support community spaces, art and local history.

-Find ways to have your decorations do double duty for you: Make place cards that function as favors, use glasses guests can reuse throughout the evening and then take home, or stick to décor you’ll use in your home after your wedding is over.
+Find ways to have your decorations do double duty for you: Make eco-friendly place cards that function as favors, display potted plants or succulents as centerpieces that guests can keep, use thrifted glassware guests can reuse throughout the evening and then take home, or stick to décor you’ll use in your home after your wedding is over.
+This not only reduces your consumption and waste but also keeps items out of dumps and away from wildlife.

 “We chose a beautiful tree to have the ceremony underneath and made that the focus of the decorations.
 The only other decorations that we used were made from materials we or friends and family already had, including mason jars, rebar and twine.
 We purchased and organized the flowers ourselves and then reused the same bouquets from the ceremony for the dinner table at the reception.”